 Matt and I split a pie and a cider, and oh man it was delicious.
 The pie shell was perfectly fried and wasn't even the slightest bit greasy.
 The filling was smooth, hot, and oh so yummy yums.

-All in all, it was a great way to kick off the fall season.
-We’re finally starting to see a significant drop in temperature around here, and I couldn’t be more giddy!
+All in all, it was a great way to kick off the fall season, and reminded us of some of the best restaurants in Italy we've tried when we went there last year all over again.
+We're finally starting to see a significant drop in temperature around here, and I couldn't be more giddy!
 Just another couple of weeks and we should be bursting with fall color!
-And you know what that means… leather boots, leggings, sweaters, pretty coats, and all of the pumpkin and apple cinnamon you can handle.
+And you know what that means... leather boots, leggings, sweaters, pretty coats, and all of the pumpkin and apple cinnamon you can handle.